ashbik/poem_git/git.md

-# git
+# git and github.
 important
 nice
 good
 awesome
 fabulous
+web based

-are git's features.
+are git and github's features.